-Opinion | Our justice system values wallboards over Black lives
+Opinion | Our justice system values wallboard over Black lives

 Walker said he and Taylor were frightened by unknown intruders trying to break in.
 Walker went into the hallway carrying his legal handgun.
 When the officers breached the door, Walker fired a shot, hitting one of them in the leg.
 The officers responded by firing more than 20 rounds, six of which struck Taylor.
 She was given no immediate medical attention.

 And fatally, although an ambulance should have been standing by at the scene, according to department rules, none was there.
-The officer Walker shot received prompt medical treatment but Taylor did not, and Walker and Taylor's family allege that she lived for at least five minutes after she was shot.
+The officer Walker shot received prompt medical treatment, but Taylor did not, and Walker and Taylor's family allege that she lived for at least five minutes after she was shot.
 The irony of an emergency room technician failing to receive the sort of care she provided is almost too painful to bear.

 Charges against Walker for shooting the officer were dropped, on the theory that he had the right to defend his home.
 Under that same theory of self-defense, Cameron said, the officers had the right to shoot back.
 Case closed.